How Billionaires Spend Their Free Time

 Where do they travel?
 Just about everywhere.
 From luxury resorts costing upwards of $30,000 per night to personal islands to outer space, billionaires travel a lot—and well.

-Billionaires like to stay in shape and they incorporate it into their daily lives.
+Not all but some billionaires have completed an MBA in Business.
+They like to stay in shape and they incorporate it into their daily lives.
 Many invest in home gyms—and spend at least an hour most days a week in them.
 Others golf, sail, play basketball and soccer, or practice yoga regularly.

 As for diet?
 It goes hand in hand with exercise.
 Billionaires are successful at what they do—at work and with their bodies.
 Most are diet conscious and choose healthy diets with plenty of fruit, vegetables, and lean proteins.